Sinacam/interface/README.md

 Must have at least one method.
 Use `std::any` instead for empty interfaces.

 Pointers to objects give `interface` reference semantics.
+Otherwise, the stored type must be copy constructible.

 Requires C++17.

-Uses a lot of macros.
-If you hate that, support and help standardize Herb Sutter's metaclasses.

 Has a default maximum of 8 methods in the interface.
 See impl/README for details.